 NMC suggests 3-tier grievance-redressal mechanism for medical students

+NMC suggests setting up 3-tier grievance-redressal mechanism, at the levels of the medical college, university and the state medical education department.

-New Delhi, The National Medical Commission has recommended setting up a three-tier grievance-redressal mechanism, at the levels of the medical college, university and the state medical education department, to address concerns of medical students across the country.
+The National Medical Commission (NMC) has recommended setting up a three-tier grievance-redressal mechanism, at the levels of the medical college, university and the state medical education department, to address concerns of medical students across the country.

 In an advisory, the commission said it has been receiving complaints from medical students, their parents and other stakeholders regarding academic and clinical-training issues.